xtreemtech/xtreemtech/README.md

 - 👋 Hi, I’m @xtreemtech
-- 👀 I’m interested in React,Javascript,html-css
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning C-programming language
+- 🌱 I’m currently learning alx Software engineering course
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me through my email- visitmrdaniel@gmail.com
+- 📫 Reach me through my email- visitmrdaniel@gmail.com

 <!---
 xtreemtech/xtreemtech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.